Collapsing regular Riemannian foliations with flat leaves: Preliminaries

 In \cite{Fukaya1987,Fukaya1989} Fukaya studied the phenomena of collapse when the sequence $\{(M,g_t)\}$ converges in the Gromov-Hausdorff sense to a Riemannian manifold, and then in \cite{CheegerFukayaGromov1992} it was proven that collapse is controlled by so called \emph{Nilpotent structures}, or \emph{$\Ns$-structures}.
 We now recall the definition of such a structure.

 Given a Riemannian manifold $(M,g)$ of dimension $m$ we consider $\pi\colon F(M)\to M$ to be the $\Or(m)$-principal frame bundle of $M$.
-A pure $\Ns$-structure on $(M,g)$ is given by a fibration $\tilde{\eta}\colon F(M)\to B$ such that: \begin{enumerate}[(i)] \item The fiber is a nilmanifold isometric to $(N/\Gamma,\nabla^{\mathrm{can}})$, where $N$ is a simply-connected nilpotent group and $\nabla^{\mathrm{can}}$ is the canonical connection on $N$ making all left-invariant vector fields parallel. \item The structure group of $\tilde{\eta}\colon F(M)\to B$ is contained in the group of affine automorphisms of the fiber. \item The action of $\Or(m)$ preserves the fibers and the structure group of the fibration. \end{enumerate} A pure $\Ns$-structure induces a partition of $M$ into submanifolds called \emph{``orbits''}.
+A pure $\Ns$-structure on $(M,g)$ is given by a fibration $\tilde{\eta}\colon F(M)\to B$ such that: \begin{enumerate}[(i)] \item The fiber is a nilmanifold isometric to $(N/\Gamma,\nabla^{\mathrm{can}})$, where $N$ is a simply-connected nilpotent group and $\nabla^{\mathrm{can}}$ is the canonical connection on $N$ making all left-invariant vector fields parallel. \item The structure group of $\tilde{\eta}\colon F(M)\to B$ is contained in the group of affine automorphisms of the fiber. \item The action of $\Or(m)$ preserves the fibers and the structure group of the fibration $\tilde{\eta}$. \end{enumerate} A pure $\Ns$-structure induces a partition $\mathscr{O}_{\tilde{\eta}}$ of $M$ into submanifolds called \emph{orbits} which are the images of the $\tilde{\eta}$-fibers under the projection $\pi\colon F(M)\to M$ (observe that the ``orbits'' of $\mathscr{O}$ are not orbits of a group action, but they are defined by orbits of the action of $N$ on $F(M)$).
 We refer to this decomposition of $M$ as a \emph{pure $\Ns$-structure on $M$}.
 An $\Ns$-structure has \emph{positive rank} if the orbits have positive dimension.

 We observe that the centers of the fibers of a pure $\Ns$-structure on $F(M)$ determine a torus bundle on the nilpotent group $N$.
 This gives rise to a second $\Or(m)$-invariant fiber bundle $\tilde{f}\colon F(M)\to B_{\tilde{f}}$ whose fiber is a torus, and has affine structure group.
 We call $\tilde{f}$ the \emph{canonical torus bundle of $\tilde{\eta}$}.
 We have the following relationship between $\tilde{\eta}$ and $\tilde{f}$ when the fundamental group of $M$ is finite.